-Theoretical foundations.
-We develop a Markov model of Kangaroo's basic design, including threshold admission (fully described in Appendix A).
+We develop a Markov model of Kangaroo's basic design, including threshold admission, to analyze Kangaroo's miss ratio and flash write rate.
 This model rigorously demonstrates that Kangaroo can greatly reduce ALWA compared to a set-only design, without any increase in miss ratio.
-(In fact, RRIParoo, which is not modeled, significantly improves miss ratio with negligible impact on ALWA.)